marisarpo/horizons-week02/day4/2_momentum/README.md

 <img src="https://cdn2.hubspot.net/hub/313892/file-609829972-png/Mom1.png?t=1464717344331" width="500">

-Using your skills in AJAX requests, HTML/CSS, and event handlers, you will be creating your own personal Momentum Dashboard!
+Using your skills in AJAX requests, HTML/CSS, JQuery and event handlers, you will be creating your own personal Momentum Dashboard!

 ## Phase 1 - The Skeleton